Madeline Kenney

-Madeline Kenney is an American indie rock singer-songwriter based in Oakland, California.
+Madeline Claire Kenney (born 17 November 1991) is an American indie rock singer-songwriter based in Oakland, California.

 Early life and career

 Born and raised in Seattle, Kenney started playing piano at the age of five and joined multiple bands.

-In 2016, she released the extended play Signals and in 2017, she released her debut studio album Night Night at the First Landing on Company Records.
-Both the records were produced by Chazwick Bradley Bundick, also known as Chaz Bear or Toro y Moi.
+In 2016, she released the extended play Signals, and in 2017, she released her debut studio album Night Night at the First Landing on Company Records.
+Both the records were produced by Chaz Bear, also known as Toro y Moi.
 A follow-up album, Perfect Shapes, was released in October 2018, with Jenn Wasner of Wye Oak producing.
 On January 22, 2021, Kenney surprise-released her EP Summer Quarter.

+She released her fourth album A New Reality Mind on July 28, 2023.

+Artistry

+Regarding her third album A New Reality Mind, Kenney named Jenny Hval, Laurie Anderson, The Blue Nile, Deradoorian, Stephen Steinbrink, Shabason & Krgovich, Arthur Russell, Laura Jean, Westerman and Beth Orton as influences.